-Minari's Alan Kim Breaks Down in Tears at the Critics' Choice Awards and It Will Melt Your Heart - E!
+Minari's Alan Kim Breaks Down in Tears at the Critics Choice Awards and It Will Melt Your Heart - E!
 Online

 Minari tells the story of a South Korean couple who moves from California to Arkansas to start a new life in rural America.
 Alan plays the couple's young son David, who struggles with a heart condition.

-While Alan clearly enjoyed his time at the Critics' Choice Awards, he previously told Interview Magazine that a different event for Minari was a real treat.
+While Alan clearly enjoyed his time at the Critics Choice Awards, he previously told Interview Magazine that a different event for Minari was a real treat.

 "I found Sundance really, really fun," he told the outlet of last year's film festival.
 "And also lots of pictures really didn't bother me, because if I had free time, I would play in the snow.
 I just like playing with snow because you can build a snowman, make a small igloo, and do a snowball fight."